 Our Road-Map is developed using the latest knowledge, data and experience from across SA members and beyond.
-The resulting opportunities are considered out to 2050 and to demonstrate their decarbonisation potential they have been compared against latest UK Government demand growth forecasts and a hypothetical scenario where no improvements in aviation emissions are achieved.
+The resulting opportunities to reduce emissions are considered out to 2050.
+To demonstrate their decarbonisation potential they have been compared against latest UK Government demand growth forecasts and a hypothetical scenario where no improvements in aviation emissions are achieved.
 The results are split into 'in sector' and 'out of sector' decarbonisation opportunities.
-The 'in sector' opportunities show our view of the most likely carbon reduction developments from airspace modernisation, new aircraft technology and how these are incorporated into airline fleets and the development and use of sustainable aviation fuels.
+The 'in sector' opportunities show Sustainable Aviation's view of the most likely carbon reduction developments from airspace modernisation, new aircraft technology and how these are incorporated into airline fleets and the development and use of sustainable aviation fuels.
 The 'out of sector' opportunities explore the potential of carbon capture and storage innovations, plus carbon trading and offsetting measures.
 In making this distinction we are explicitly including airlines, airports, and airframe and engine manufacturers OEMs and oil companies as 'in sector'.

 Our Road-Map uses the 'no carbon price' and 'realistic carbon price' scenarios as defined in Chapter 2.
-These bound the first wedge on the chart to define the expected growth in UK aviation emissions in a 'no carbon price' situation from 37 MtCO, in 2016 to 71 MtCO, in 2050.
-Carbon pricing through effective carbon market-based measures affects demand by 6% and reduces emissions by 4 MtCO2 in 2050.
+These bound the first wedge on the chart to define the expected growth in UK aviation emissions in a 'no carbon price' situation from 37 $\rm MtCO_2$ in 2016 to 71 $\rm MtCO_2$ in 2050.
+Carbon pricing through effective market-based measures affects demand by 6% and reduces emissions by 4 $\rm MtCO$ in 2050.